denten-books/plain-text/main.md

 exchange of signifying "thought vehicles") between "source superior" and the "receiver of instructions," placed in a binary and opposing relation ("negative" but without "resistance") to the idea of the divine.
-For the spiritualist, the divine (Christian) order is digital.
-Continuity threatens to undermine the distinction between the profane and the divine.
+For the spiritualist, the divine (Christian) order is digital, clearly separated into the profane and the divine.
+To maintain otherwise would be Gnostic heresy [@edwards_neglected_1990].

 Reverse to the logic of contemporary cultural critique of computation,[ln1-golumbia] which, after Kant, associates the atomic view of the